finalsite/JASONETTE-iOS/app/Pods/SocketRocket/README.md

 You can also run tests inside Xcode, which runs the same thing, but makes it easier to debug.

-- Choose the `SocketRocketTests` target
+- Choose the `SocketRocket` target
-- Make sure your running destination is either your Mac or any Simulator
 - Run the test action (`⌘+U`)

 ### TestChat Demo Application